 UBM calculated its complete corporate carbon footprint (CCF), retroactive for the 2022 reporting year, for the first time in 2023.
-The CCF provides an overview of a company's direct and indirect greenhouse gas emissions in t CO_2e ($CO_2equivalents$)
+The CCF provides an overview of a company's direct and indirect greenhouse gas emissions in t $CO_2e$ ( $CO_2equivalents$ )

 along the entire value chain.
 The results are presented in accordance with the requirements of the scientifically based Greenhouse Gas Protocol (GHG Protocol) and the Guide to Scope 3 Reporting in Commercial Real Estate.
 Based on the CCF, we can identify opportunities for improvement and evaluate the progress in reaching our goals.
-We have also submitted ambitious, scientifically based climate goals with the Science Based Targets Initiative and are developing a GHG reduction path.
+The Science Based Targets Initiative has validated our ambitious, scientifically based climate goals, and we have developed a GHG reduction path.
 Additional information on the CCF is included in section 4.

 The ESG report is prepared by the Investor Relations & ESG department in coordination with the specialist departments and released by the Management Board.
-Additional information on UBM, its business development and corporate governance is provided in the 2023 annual report.
+Additional information on UBM, its business development and corporate governance is provided in the 2024 annual report.

-Transparency and reliability are also decisive for our ESG reporting, and we therefore arranged for an external limited assurance audit of this ESG report (more information is provided beginning on page 135).
+Transparency and reliability are also decisive for our ESG reporting, and we therefore arranged for an external limited assurance audit of this ESG report (more information is provided beginning on page 139).